 His academic background is in the field of linguistics, having completed a degree in Spanish at Portsmouth University and then a master’s degree in Applied Linguistics at King’s College London.
 He has one published book to his name, a secondary school book on Spanish language and culture called ‘Spain Live’.

 Lynne holds a BSc in Environmental Science and Geography.
 Until earlier this year, she was Technical Director of BSRIA, a test, instruments, research and consultancy organisation in the construction and building services providing specialist support services for design, construction, facilities management, product testing and market intelligence.

 She previously held an international role with Parsons Brinckerhoff (a global professional services company).
 She is a member of the professional association in environmental management systems.

 Lynne’s particular expertise lie in sustainability, resilience and future planning in the built environment.
 Her passion for equipping the next generation with skills and knowledge for the challenges of the future motivated her to volunteer for the Governing Body at NHC.

 Vernon spent his career in university management at the University of London and retired as Academic Registrar of Imperial College in 2008.

 Vernon was also chair of governors of St Christopher School, Letchworth Garden City until December 2013, and he held posts on the Board of Trustees of Queen Mary University of London Students’ Union and the University of London Convocation Trust until July 2017.
-He is an education consultant to Mills & Reeve, a national firm of solicitors, and a director of Letchworth Sports & Tennis Club.
+He has been an education consultant to Mills & Reeve, a national firm of solicitors, and was a director of Letchworth Sports & Tennis Club until 2020.

 Liz Calver has worked for North Herts College since July 2014 and, as a lecturer and Head of Curriculum, has expertise and a strong track record in mentoring, coaching and supporting other staff.